ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 > Your company/organisation has a legitimate interest when the processing takes place within a client relationship, when it processes personal data for direct marketing purposes, to prevent fraud or to ensure the network and information security of your IT systems. [^9]

-To read more about security related properties of the cookies, see the book Computer Security and the Internet and the Chapter *Web and Browser Security* [^10].
+To read more about security-related properties of cookies, see the book Computer Security and the Internet and the Chapter *Web and Browser Security* [^10].

 ### Looking at the [Old School Runescape Landing Page](https://oldschool.runescape.com/)